landian60/landian60.github.io/_pages/about.md

   - /about.html
 ---

 Greetings!
-My name is Guanming Liu, a third-year master's student from **Tongji University**, majoring in computer science and technology.
+My name is Guanming Liu, a master student from **Tongji University**, majoring in computer science and technology.
 My research interests lie in **multi-modal image generation** and **implicit neural representation**, especially on **GAN/Diffusion models**.

 News
 ======
-* Now I am a research intern focusing text-to-image generation on Ele.me, Alibaba Group.

-* The paper "Text-guided Implicit Neural Representations For Continuous Image Generation" is under submission.
+* The paper "Extending Implicit Neural Representations for Text-to-Image Generation" is accepted by ICASSP 2024.
+* I am exploring an image evaluation metric based on multi-modal contrastive models like CLIP and signal frequency analysis to calculate the topology discrepancies.
+* Ramping up for my next TOEFL bout! 🚀📚💪